Why User Experience Matters in Digital Marketing

 It is best to avoid such a scenario as much as possible.
-A customer’s entire journey is crucial in today’s competitive environment.
-Marketing campaigns are just the beginning, but they don’t end there.
-To maximise sustainable success and ROI, you need to understand why user experience matters on your website and your marketing efforts.
+A customer's entire journey is crucial in today's competitive environment.
+Marketing campaigns are just the beginning, but they don't end there.
+To maximise sustainable success and ROI, you must understand why user experience matters on your website and your marketing efforts.

 Creating a mobile-friendly UX

 Smartphones have changed the way people view, shop, and connect online.
 More and more digital users are choosing mobile over desktops as the preferred touchpoint for media consumption because of a 504% increase in consumption since 2011.

 Today's consumers have become so accustomed to using their phones that they abandon a website if it's not optimised for their devices-and; if you run a business, that could mean a significant loss in conversions or even damage your brand.